 When asked to share information, you should consider the following questions to help you decide if and when to share.
-If the decision is taken to share, you should consider how best to effectively share the information.
+If the decision is taken to share, you should consider how best to effectively and securely share the information.

 Q.1 Is there a clear and legitimate purpose for sharing information?
 This includes taking action in relation to safeguarding children and adults.